cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 - General grasp of the structure of XSLT documents, and how they interact with XML.

-- Facility with transforming an XML files with an XSLT template.
+- Facility with transforming an XML file with an XSLT template.

 - Understanding the difference between push and pull transformations.

 - Creating transformation scenarios in oXygen.

+- Understanding of how XSLT relates to publishing.

 ## Thursday, 4 July: Introduction to XSLT for text processing